• Skip to primary navigation

 In late 2019, a Phase 2/3 clinical trial of 80 people started recruiting in Australia (NCT04082832).
 It was setup to provide stronger evidence for a treatment effect than the phase 1 trial.
 The size of this Phase 2/3 trial meant however, that a very large slowing of disease progression would be required for a statistically significant effect to be seen.

 The Phase 2/3 trial was completed in late 2021 although the outcome of the trial has yet to be announced.
-It is disappointing that Collaborative Medicinal Development, LLC have not released the results.
+It is very disappointing that Collaborative Medicinal Development, LLC have not released the results.

 The SAC recommends that Alliance members refer to CuATSM as a drug that was recently studied for human safety in a small phase 1 clinical trial by the company Collaborative Medicinal Development, LLC in Australia.
 At the doses tested, using clinical grade CuATSM, it was considered safe, but a press release also states that the company has seen a substantial slowing of disease progression.
 This clinical trial was not designed to make such a public statement and a number of aspects in its design require this result to be taken with as much caution as possible.
 Essentially, there is no substantiated scientific evidence that CuATSM has any advantageous effect on ALS/MND in humans.
 To date, the follow-on trial results have not been published despite the trial completing in 2021.
+The SAC urges Collaborative Medicinal Development, LLC to report the outcomes of the trial as soon as possible to the community that has supported this trial.

 Please refer to the MND Association blog for a more detailed explanation: https://mndresearch.blog/2019/01/15/whats-the-story-with-cuatsm/